jenofdoom/react-intermediate/README.md

 npm start
 ```

+## Our tutorial project

+We have the beginnings of a game already set up - there is a homepage which has
+several game components already embedded.
+Each hole already functions, but can
+currently only be triggered using the 'activate' button, and whether it is
+active or not is just stored in the the individual component's state, with no
+way of communicating that to other parts of the application.

 ## Adding Redux for state management

 Note that there are a _lot_ of different ways of structuring and implementing